danieljgerhardt/MiniMinecraft/README.txt

 ---

-Daniel - Procedural Biome generation.
+Procedural Biome generation.
 The mountains are using worley noise raised to a slightly higher power to raise jaggedness.
 The Worley function uses 2nd min dist - 1st min dist as advised in the paper linked in the write up.
 The grasslands use a mix of perlin, worley, and fbm that are scaled to provide variety.
 The implementation uses a terrain gen class with static functions that are called by the chunk in the constructor to set block heights and type.

 ---

 # MILESTONE 2 #

-Ian Lamont - Texturing and Animation
+Texturing and Animation

 I reworked the way Chunks are drawn so that they contain two DrawableChunks, one for the opaque blocks and one for the transparent blocks.
 This allowed me to not have to edit the Drawable class to contain transparent and opaque VBOs and just draw the opaque DrawableChunk followed by the transparent DrawableChunk.
 Additionally, Chunk contains much of the interface of a Drawable still to make it easier for my group mates.
 Additionally I use the ChunkVBOData to package data to send to multithreading.
 For UV and animation I added a new vec4 into the interleaved vbo data so to that i can hold the vec2 for UV coordinates and a float for if it is animated or not (it was just easier to push another vec4 than to mess with pushing different types to the vbo data).
 Also for animating I used the u_Time uniform variable to offset the uv cooridinate of water and lava every couple of seconds so that it becomes animated.